Markswell-crypto/Week-1-phase-1-code-challenge/README.md

         function calculateNetSalary()

-Computes  the net salary by accepting the basic salary and benefits;
+Computes  the net salary by accepting the basic salary and benefits and adds them as the Total income or gross pay.
-Then Computes the payee, NHIF deductions, NSSF deductions and the gross salary The net salary is achieved by
+Then calculates the payee, NHIF deductions, NSSF deductions, house levy and tax on relief.
+ The net salary is achieved by

-        let netSalary = grossSalary - payee - NHIFDeductions - NSSFDeductions;
+        let netSalary = grossSalary - payee - NHIFDeductions - NSSFDeductions - tax on relief - house levy;

 ## License
 MIT License